HewlettPackard/shs-docs/docs/portal/developer-portal/performance/TCP_performance_tuning.md

 For additional help implementing the recommended settings, the `slingshot-eth-tuning` script is available.
 See the [Ethernet tuning](slingshot-eth-tuning.md#ethernet-tuning) section for more information.

+To apply these settings directly, see [Apply the recommended TCP settings with `slingshot-eth-tuning`](#apply-the-recommended-tcp-settings-with-slingshot-eth-tuning).

 - Use 16MB buffers with RTT 0.13ms:

   16MB buffers provide more consistent throughput across multiple `iperf` flows.